Sputnik Engineering: Products

-Sputnik Engineering produces string inverters and central inverters for all sizes of solar systems, from small systems for roofs to solar plants producing several megawatts.
-For small systems they offer string inverters from the S and P series of SolarMax with a nominal capacity from 2 to 5 kW and for medium-sized systems the MT series of SolarMax (8 to 15 kW).
+Sputnik Engineering produced string inverters and central inverters for all sizes of solar systems, from small systems for roofs to solar plants producing several megawatts.
+For small systems they offered string inverters from the S and P series of SolarMax with a nominal capacity from 2 to 5 kW and for medium-sized systems the MT series of SolarMax (8 to 15 kW).